-Think of how you cherish certain things.
-These things may be mementos of a specific time or place or person, or they may be more ordinary and part of your everyday existence, seamlessly embedded into your life in a way that allows them to almost go unnoticed.
+Think of how you cherish certain objects.
+They may be mementos of a specific time or place or person, or they may simply be an ordinary part of your everyday existence, seamlessly embedded into your life in a way that allows them to almost go unnoticed.
 These random, mundane things often contain much more meaning than it would seem.
-These objects accumulate memories, associations of moments, interactions with people or periods of time in one's life, which can all be ignited by a glance or touch.
+These objects accumulate memories - associations of moments, interactions with people, or periods of time in ones life, which can all be ignited by a glance or touch.
 With time and use they gather importance and become mementos of the everyday.

-The objects in question vary from piece to piece, but are all things that one might find in someone's home, which may have a variety of emotional and experiential associations.
-These objects motivate the sound, both in a quite literal sense of physically creating it, and also in a more philosophical process of how their associations (of memory, intention, possibility) affect the choices made in producing the music.
-The objects are important, not just as tools to make something else, but as containers of psychological properties, as essential things that open an audiovisual story in our mind's eye.
+The objects motivate the sound and the visual, both in a quite literal sense of physically creating it and in a more philosophical process of how their associations (of memory, intention, possibility) affect the choices made in producing the work.
+The objects are important, not just as tools to make something else, but as containers of psychological properties, as essential things that open an audiovisual story in the mind's eye.

 Object Music currently has four versions, which are for sale on request.